oneapi-src/oneDNN/scripts/verbose_converter/README.md

             Refer to ``Verbose`` below.
   - `generator STRING` -- target generator.
             Refer to ``Generators`` below.
+  - `events LIST` -- list of events to parse.
+Default is ['create', 'exec'].

 ### Return value
   - `status STRING` -- status of conversion.